stakater/employee-handbook/content/travel_policy.md

 * Travel insurance is provided by company insurance policy
 * Healthcare coverage details should be confirmed before travel
 * Emergency contact procedures must be documented
-* Visa and passport requirements are employee responsibiliy
+* Visa and passport requirements are employee responsibility

 === Communication Expenses